Jiab77/linux-cachyos-deb/README.md

 This is due to the very large size of the `initramfs` file.

+### Missing LTO flags for compiling kernel modules

+When compiling latest NVIDIA kernel modules for the newly installed kernel, it may not works and complain about incompatible kernel stack due to the fact that the kernel is compiled with `clang` instead of `cc` when LTO flags are enabled.

+To workaround this issue, the required environment variables has been added into a new file created in the `/etc/profile.d` folder named `lto.sh`.

+### Broken APT state / APT kernel update issues

+When installing the custom kernel inside a very small `/boot` partition, the original `update-initramfs` script will fail as it will try to create a new `initrd` file inside the `/boot` that will simply end up without any free space and tbe APT process will fail and print an error message saying that there is not enough storage space on the `/boot` partition.

+To workaround this issue, we've made a patched `update-initramfs` script that you can find [here](update-initramfs-mod).
+The patched file will be copied to `/usr/sbin`, the original script will be renamed to `update-initramfs.original` and a symlink will be created from `update-initramfs-mod` to `update-initramfs`.

+That way, every APT hooks that will call the `update-initramfs` script will no longer fail anymore.

 ## Roadmap

 Here is a list of scheduled changes in no particular order.

+* [X] Fix LTO related compilation issues
+* [X] Fix `update-initramfs` command related issues
 * [ ] Fix broken ZFS module install
 * [ ] Improve kernel install script
 * [ ] Allow ZFS compilation with the custom kernel